 - Stand on the resistance band so the band is under the balls of your feet.
-It is best to wear trainers, even if you’re indoor.
+It is best to wear trainers, even if you’re indoors.

 - Hold the handles or grip the band firmly at roughly shoulder width apart.
 The lower to the floor you grip, the more resistance will be applied.
 (You may need to do a few reps holding the band in different places to find the perfect resistance).

-- You should have a straight back, with bent knees so you are leaning forward.
+- You should have a straight back, with bent knees, and hinging at the hips.

-- With your chest up, core engaged and knees bent, push down from your legs and glutes to drive yourself up into an upright position.
+- With your chest up, core engaged and knees bent, push down through your legs and glutes to drive yourself up into an upright position.

-- Hold for a moment, before lowering yourself by benting at the knees.
+- Hold for a moment, before lowering yourself by bending at the knees.